jackpoll4100/rpg-map-packs/Stonewalkers Adventure/README.md

 ### Rathalas Cliff Face
 #### Map for the precarious Rathalas walkways in the event that the "Bandit Ambush" is triggered, with an elevated platform on one side for the archers to use.

+### Rathalas Maze of Bridges
+#### Map for the possible fight with a pack of axehounds that occurs if the party fails the "Crossing the Maze of Bridges" endeavor.

 ## Chapter 4

 ### Everstorm Ship Battle